walkingriver/sacrament-talk/README.md

   The Bible Dictionary defines faith as ...

   /* consider */
-  When I was eleven years ago, I didn't understand the concept of faith or why it was important.
+  When I was eleven years old, I didn't fully understand the concept of faith or why it was important.
 Then one day ...
   ```